m4r1k/k8s_5g_lab/README.md

 Let's address the elephant in the room: why VMware vSphere?
 Well, there are a couple of reasons, but before that let me state loud and clear, everything achived in this document can absolutely be done on plain Linux KVM.
 VMware vSphere is my choise and doesn't have to be yours:

 * While OpenShift supports many on-premise platforms (OpenStack, oVirt, pure bare-metal, and vSphere), the power of an indeed Enterprise Virtualization Platform could play an essential role in how the lab evolves, and it could also act as a reference (for example, today real production on bare-metal has a minimum footprint of 7 nodes: 3x Master + 3x Infra + 1x Provisioner)
 * *In general*, VMware is just better at hardware virtualization and there might be some edge cases where it becomes instrumental.
-Last year my [OpenStack NFVi Lab moved to vSphere](https://github.com/m4r1k/nfvi_lab/commit/d7149a1) because I wanted to expose virtual NVME devices to my Ceph Storage nodes (of course, not everything is better, *tip: if you're interested, compare CPU & NUMA Affinity and the SMP topology capability of ESXi and KVM*)
+Last year my [OpenStack NFVi Lab moved to vSphere](https://github.com/m4r1k/nfvi_lab/commit/d7149a1) because I wanted to expose virtual NVMe devices to my Ceph Storage nodes (of course, not everything is better, *tip: if you're interested, compare CPU & NUMA Affinity and the SMP topology capability of ESXi and KVM*)

 The vSphere architecture is also very lean.
 Its usually as updated as possible, generally running the latest version plus the DellEMC Bundle.